Internet Providers for Seniors: Affordable Options and Technology Solutions

 -

-Several internet providers have recognized the unique needs of senior customers and offer tailored plans or discounts.
-Here’s a comparison of some providers with senior-friendly options:
+Several internet providers offer plans and features that cater to the needs of older adults.
+Here’s a comparison of some popular options:

 |---|---|---|